dhruv3/You-Dont-Know-JS/up & going/ch1.md

 The most common way that happens is for the HTML page to show form elements (like text boxes) to a user that they can type into, and then using JS to read those values into your program's variables.

-But there's an easier way to get input for simple learning and demonstration purposes such as what you'll be doing throughout this book.
-Use the `prompt(..)` function:
+But there's an easier way to get input for simple learning and demonstration purposes such as what you'll be doing throughout this book. **Use the `prompt(..)` function**:

 ```js
 age = prompt( "Please tell me your age:" );